Powell says Fed may accelerate pullback in economic support - KESQ

 AP Economics Writer

-WASHINGTON (AP) — Federal Reserve Chair Jerome Powell said Tuesday that with the economy growing at a healthy clip and high inflation likely to persist well into next year, the Fed may more quickly dial back its stimulus efforts.
-The Fed is currently reducing its $120 billion monthly bond purchases, which are intended to lower longer-term interest rates, at a pace of $15 billion a month, which would end those purchases in June.
-But Fed officials will discuss reducing the purchases more quickly at its coming meeting December 14-15.
+WASHINGTON (AP) — Chair Jerome Powell says the Federal Reserve will consider acting more quickly to dial back its ultra-low-interest rate policies to counter higher inflation, which Powell acknowledged will likely persist well into next year.
+The Fed has begun reducing its monthly bond purchases, which are intended to lower longer-term borrowing costs, at a pace that would end those purchases in June.
+But Powell made clear that Fed officials will discuss paring those purchases more quickly when it next meets in mid-December.
+Doing so would put the Fed on a path to begin raising its key short-term rate as early as the first half of next year.